Imperial Ambitions: Conversations on the Post 9-11 World

 David Barsamian

-One of America’s most tireless and wide-ranging investigative journalists, David Barsamian has altered the independent media landscape, both with his weekly radio program, Alternative Radio—37 years and running— and his books with Noam Chomsky, Eqbal Ahmad, Howard Zinn, Tariq Ali, Richard Wolff, Arundhati Roy and Edward Said.
-His latest books are Edward Said: Culture and Resistance, Retargeting Iran, Noam Chomsky, Chronicles of Dissent Interviews with David Barsamian 1984-1996.
-And the latest book with Chomsky is Notes on Resistance: Interviews by David Barsamian 2019-2021.
+One of America’s most tireless and wide-ranging investigative journalists, David Barsamian has altered the independent media landscape, both with his weekly radio program, Alternative Radio—airing since 1986— and his books with Noam Chomsky, Eqbal Ahmad, Howard Zinn, Tariq Ali, Richard Wolff, Arundhati Roy and Edward Said.
+His recent books are Culture and Resistance, Retargeting Iran, Chronicles of Dissent and Notes on Resistance.
+His latest book is with Arundhati Roy, The Architecture of Modern Empire.
 David lectures on world affairs, imperialism, capitalism, propaganda, the media and global rebellions.

 Noam Chomsky

 Noam Chomsky, by any measure, has led a most extraordinary life.
-In one index he is ranked as the eighth most cited person in history, right up there with Aristotle, Shakespeare, Marx, Plato and Freud.
+In one index, he is ranked as the eighth most cited person in history, right up there with Aristotle, Shakespeare, Marx, Plato, and Freud.
 His contributions to modern linguistics are legendary.
 In addition to his pioneering work in that field, he has been a leading voice for peace and social justice for many decades.
 Chris Hedges says he is “America’s greatest intellectual” who “makes the powerful, as well as their liberal apologists, deeply uncomfortable.”
 The New Statesman calls him “the conscience of the American people.”
 He is Professor Emeritus in the Department of Linguistics and Philosophy at MIT and Laureate Professor of Linguistics and Haury Chair in the Program in Environment and Social Justice at the University of Arizona.
-At 96, he continues to inform and inspire people all over the world.
-He is the author of scores of books including Consequences of Capitalism, Chronicles of Dissent, Notes on Resistance, and Letters from Lexington (new edition.)
-His latest book is The Myth of American Idealism: How U.S. Foreign Policy Endangers the World.
+At 97, though having health setbacks, he continues to inform and inspire people all over the world.
+He is the author of scores of books, including Masters of Mankind, Consequences of Capitalism, Chronicles of Dissent, and Notes on Resistance.
+He is co-author with Edward Herman of Manufacturing Consent.
+His latest books are The Myth of American Idealism: How U.S. Foreign Policy Endangers the World and Surviving the 21st Century.

 Reviews